 The history of labyrinths in Sweden

 The custom of creating labyrinths probably originated in what now is known as southern Sweden some time around 400-500 A.D.
 In the middle of Sweden, the labyrinths are often found close to old tribal communities or old burial grounds.
 The original use may have been connected to fecundity rites.
-North of Stockholm there are no labyrinths in the inlands, except for one location: Edefors, 100 km upstream Luleå River – a location that’s been famous for its salmon fishing for a long time.
+North of Stockholm there are no labyrinths in the inlands, except for one location: Edefors, 100 km upstream Luleå River – a location famous for its salmon fishing since the dark ages (well, almost).

 When the northern part of Sweden was colonised in the 13th and 14th century, it is likely that the tradition of building labyrinths followed north along the coastline.
 The labyrinths in the northern parts of Sweden have always been regarded as closely related to hunting and fishing.